 You may shower 48 hours after surgery.
 Have someone help you in case you become lightheaded.
 We recommend taking the prescribed nausea medication 30 minutes before your first shower.
-This is also a good time to wash your garment if desired, following the instructions on the tag.

 - · To shower: - 1.
 Remove garment and any gauze. - 2.
-If you have drains, use a lanyard or tie a clean shoelace around your neck and attach drain bulbs using the clips to keep them out of the way while showering. - 3.
+If you have drains, use a lanyard or tie a clean shoelace around your neck and clip the drains to keep them out of the way while showering. - 3.
 Take a warm, not hot shower. - 4.
 Do not take a bath or swim. - 5.
 Wash face as you normally would. - 6.
-You can wash your hair, but you will need your caregiver's assistance as you are NOT to extend your arms over your shoulders for the first 2 weeks. - 7.
+You may wash your hair, if desired. - 7.
 Wash from the neck down using Hibiclens soap provided for the first week after surgery to reduce the risk of infection.
-If Hibiclens is irritating your skin switch to dial antibacterial soap. - 8.
+If the Hibiclens is irritating your skin switch to dial antibacterial soap. - 8.
 Gently wash over and around the incision sites.
-Do not avoid incisions apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 9.
+Do not avoid incisions-apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 9.
 Gently pat skin and dry with a clean towel. - 10.
-Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office.11.
+Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office. - 11.
 Replace any gauze dressings with a new 4x4 gauze. - 12.
-Put Garment back on this may be tricky so have help! - · Change towels/ sheets often first few weeks of recovery. - · NO baths, swimming or submerging in pools, hot tubs, oceans, lakes until after 6 weeks and when all incisions completely healed/ no open areas
+Put Garment back on this may be tricky so have help! - · Change towels/ sheets often first few weeks of recovery.

+· NO baths, swimming or submerging in pools, hot tubs, oceans, lakes until after 6 weeks and when all incisions completely healed/ no open areas